History of Tinga Tinga Watch the 3 videos above. Read the information below. Tell 2 people something you learned from the reading.

 Test Pattern - Start by creating a test pattern.
 Below is a close up image from a Tinga Tinga Painting.
 On the square provided, lightly draw that pattern and paint it trying to match the colors as close as possible.
 You are trying to repeat the image as close as possible.
 Once you have completed the sample, Take a photo and send it to Schoology.

-After researching Tinga Tinga painting, please create 3 quick sketches of 3 different ideas.
-Upload your sketches to Schoology.
+After researching Tinga Tinga painting, please create 3 or 4 quick sketches of different ideas.
 This is the planning stage so all ideas can be modified.
 Think of several colors to fade into each other for the background.
 If needed, make some test blends.
 Not all colors look good when mixed together.
 You may also choose to do an African landscape with grasslands and sky.
 Divide your background using 1/3 sky and 2/3 land (or vise versa).
 You can add a few Baobab trees in the landscape or branches and leaves across the top of the sky.
 Choose 1 - 3 animals as the centerpiece of your painting.
 Pose them in unusual or awkward positions or intertwine them in some way.
 Look at patterns and colors that you may want to use.
 Draw a few test patterns.

 Final Design Faded Background